Future Makers

 Two people assembling metal frames on a wooden table with tools and screws.

 We achieved another significant milestone by securing a National Lottery Project Grant through Arts Council England and the Creative Catalyst 2023 Fund from Innovate UK.
-This funding has enabled us to acquire the latest equipment and develop dynamic projects and programs centred around our Waste Plastic initiative.
+This funding enabled us to acquire the latest equipment and develop dynamic projects and programs centred around our Waste Plastic initiative.

 The Visionary Founder Behind Future Makers